Krake24/ca-market/README.md

 ### /pet offer
 Saves pets in a database of offered pets along with the owners discord name

-### /pet remove
+### /pet remove offer
-Removes a pet in the database of offered pets
+Removes a pet from the database of offered pets

+### /pet need
+Registers a need for the given pet type

+### /pet remove need
+Removes a need from the database

 ### /pet search
 Sends a query against the database and returns pets that fit the query